 Weaving Garden Fences

 Participants learn how to use green waste from pruning the garden to weave a number of decorative yet functional fences in a whole day workshop.
-Waste materials can be supplmented by willow that is provided by the artist to explore one of the most ancient construction techniques.
+Waste materials is supplemented by willow provided by the artist to explore one of the most ancient construction techniques.

 Large-scale permanent fences can be created with decorative elements and features added to make each one unique.
 Small garden borders can be created for decoration as well as function; they stop birds from being destructive and keep the mulch on garden beds!
 Techniques can be developed further to create movable barriers that can be used as a gate, garden structure or part of an animal pen.